 You can do heaps of touristy things

 Many of the towns the canals pass through are bustling communities with heaps going on.
 So why not moor up and explore?
 Abergavenny is a foodie hotspot, famous for the food festival held in September.
 Cathedral town Brecon is a friendly base for walks in the national park and buzzing with life on market days.

-Llangollen is home to a motor museum and a standard gauge heritage railway where sparkling locos puff alongside the gurgling River Dee.
+Llangollen is home to a museum, a motor museum and a standard gauge heritage railway where sparkling locos puff alongside the gurgling River Dee.
 Chirk has the brilliantly preserved Chirk Castle and is the gateway to the beautiful Ceiriog Valley.
 Head to Welshpool for the Welshpool & Llanfair Light Railway and the glorious leafy grounds of Powis Castle.
 There's also a wonderful 12 mile walk along the disused section of canal between Welshpool and Newtown.

 It's great value for money